 Ensuring an adequate supply of vitamin D can improve memory over the long term, but it is far more likely that the vitamin acts as a neuroprotective agent.

-The depression and vitamin D correlation was reported as early as 1979 with women in winter being the main victims.
 Because vitamin D has such an impact on mood, it makes sense to either step out into the sun or take a supplement when at all possible!

 Markers of Aging

 Vitamin D is also known to be a great anti-aging and vitality promoting agent.
 One estimate presumed that vitamin D supplementation reduced medical costs by about $16 – 25 billion because of the general protective and preventative effects.

 By protecting against DNA damage, vitamin D can reduce oxidative stress.
 The vitamin prevents telomere shortening, which are small markers of aging in the human body.
 Dr. Rhonda Patrick discusses vitamin D on the Joe Rogan Experience and explains things a little more thoroughly.

 While you probably will not get rid of wrinkles by supplementing with vitamin D, it is certainly going to help you to extend the life of your DNA and hopefully prevent aging over the years.

 Physical Benefits of Vitamin D

 Although Pure Nootropics readers are primarily concerned with effects on the brain, there are tremendous physical benefits of vitamin D. One of the reasons milk is fortified with vitamin D is because calcium is absorbed better.
 Vitamin D alone contributes to stronger bones and density, which can prevent fractures in young adults and elderly alike.